Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Secondary causes of lipid lowering are much more frequent than primary ones, and include hyperthyroidism, chronic infections and other infectious and inflammatory diseases, hematologic and other malignant neoplasms, eating disorders (including what accompanies chronic alcohol use) and impaired absorption in the digestive tract.
-If an unexpected laboratory finding is found in the form of a low level of cholesterol or LDL in a patient who does not take lipid-lowering medications, a diagnostic examination, including the determination of ACT, ALT and TSH, should be immediately instituted; The negative result of the additional examination speaks in favor of possible primary causes that can cause a condition such as hypolipidemia.
+Secondary causes of hypolipidemia are much more common than primary causes and include hyperthyroidism, chronic infections and other infectious and inflammatory diseases, hematologic and other malignancies, malnutrition (including that associated with chronic alcohol use), and gastrointestinal malabsorption.
+When an unexpected laboratory finding of low cholesterol or LDL is detected in a patient not taking lipid-lowering drugs, diagnostic testing should be immediately performed, including determination of AST, ALT, and TSH; a negative result of additional testing speaks in favor of possible primary causes that can cause such a condition as hypolipidemia.

-There are three major disorders known as primary causes of lipid lowering, in which single or multiple genetic mutations lead to hyperproduction or impaired LDL clearance.
+There are three main disorders, known as primary causes of hypolipidemia, in which single or multiple genetic mutations lead to overproduction or impaired clearance of LDL.

-Hypobetalipoproteinemia is an autosomal dominant hereditary pathology caused by mutations in the gene coding for apo B. Heterozygous patients have a shortened apo B, which leads to an acceleration in the clearance of LDL.
-In the manifestation of pathology, there is no clinical symptomatology, except for total cholesterol level <120 mg / dl and LDL <80 mg / dl.
-The level of triglycerides is normal.
-In homozygous patients, a shorter truncation of apo B leads to a more pronounced decrease in lipid levels (total cholesterol <80 mg / dL, LDL <20 mg / dl) or complete cessation of apo B synthesis leading to the development of abietipoproteinemia symptoms.
-Lipidemia is established on the basis of detectable low LDL and apo B levels; hypobetalipoproteinemia and abetalipoproteinemia are characteristic states that are inherited through generations.
-Hetero- and homozygous patients with low but detectable LDL do not need any therapy.
-This hypolipidemia is treated in homozygous patients with undetectable levels of LDL as well as abetalipoproteinemia.
+Hypobetalipoproteinemia is an autosomal dominant inherited pathology caused by mutations in the gene encoding apo B. Heterozygous patients have a shortened apo B, which leads to accelerated LDL clearance.
+At the manifestation of pathology, no clinical symptoms are detected, except for the level of total cholesterol < 120 mg / dl and LDL < 80 mg / dl.
+The triglyceride level is normal.
+Homozygous patients have a shorter truncation of apo B, leading to a more pronounced decrease in lipid levels (total cholesterol < 80 mg / dl, LDL < 20 mg / dl) or complete cessation of apo B synthesis, leading to the development of symptoms of abetalipoproteinemia.
+Hypolipidemia is established on the basis of detectable low levels of LDL and apo B; Hypobetalipoproteinemia and abetalipoproteinemia are characteristic conditions that are inherited over many generations.
+Hetero- and homozygous patients with low but detectable LDL-C do not require any therapy.
+This hypolipidemia is treated in homozygous patients with undetectable LDL-C levels in the same way as abetalipoproteinemia.

 Who to contact?

-Secondary hypolipidemia is treated by the method of eliminating the underlying cause.
-Primary lipid lowering often does not require treatment, but patients with certain genetic abnormalities need the appointment of high doses of vitamin E.
+Secondary hypolipidemia is treated by eliminating the underlying cause.
+Primary hypolipidemia often does not require treatment, but patients with certain genetic abnormalities require high doses of vitamin E.